juxt/astro-website/src/pages/blog/tour.md

 I'm currently writing some blog posts about Event Driven Architecture.
 As part of this series, I recreate some of the key concepts/features in Clojure without using external services.

-Serendipitously, in the latest Juxt Safari 🐘 session (our internal tech talks),  Hak and Jeremy presented Trip: the just released library providing datalog in a name-space.
+Serendipitously, in the latest Juxt Safari 🐘 session (our internal tech talks),  Hak and Jeremy presented Trip: the just-released library providing datalog in a name-space.

 For my demo code, I needed:

  - an easy local way to store events for a data sourcing example i.e an event-store,
- - a way to store records for a topic on a message bus i.e a log-store (using Kafka's terminology for the storage abstraction).
+ - a way to store records for a topic on a message bus i.e. a log-store (using Kafka's terminology for the storage abstraction).

  A perfect opportunity to have a play with Trip as the underlying, but local, back-end 🙂.